KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 ### Star Topology
 In the star topology, network hardware such as a hub or switch is at the centre of the network with connections to all the other computers.

-The computers will send data to the central network hardware and the hard- ware forwards the data to the intended destination.
+The computers will send data to the central network hardware and the hardware forwards the data to the intended destination.

 Advantages:
-- The load on each section of ca- bling is reduced as each computer uses a separate cable from the rest.
+- The load on each section of cabling is reduced as each computer uses a separate cable from the rest.
 - If a fault occurs at a computer or cable, it is easy to isolate the fault and do a replacement without affecting the rest of the network.
 Disadvantages:
 - Uses more cabling than other topologies, hence more expensive.